 Within a few days, professional locators will come to your location and mark underground utility lines-including pipelines (marked with yellow flags or paint)-so you can work around them, saving yourself from possible injury or property damage.

 Know what's below

 Pipeline ROW and pipeline location

-A pipeline follows a narrow, clear stretch of land, called a ROW, which allows our employees and contractors to access the pipeline for inspections, maintenance, testing and emergencies.
-Pipeline ROWs are not designed as roads, as heavy vehicles and equipment can damage the pipelines below.
+A pipeline follows a narrow, clear stretch of land, called a ROW, that allows our employees and contractors to access the pipeline for inspections, maintenance, testing and emergencies.